-- It takes a lot of time
+- A lot of time

-There are plenty of bloggers who have made some serious coin from their blogs… but it doesn't happen overnight and it doesn't happen without a lot of patience, persistence, and work.
-This really shouldn't surprise anybody (after all, most of us know how much work it can take to make money in real estate.
+Plenty of bloggers have made some serious coin from their blogs, but it doesn't happen overnight.
+It also doesn't happen without a lot of patience, persistence, and work.
+This shouldn't surprise anybody; most of us know how much work it can take to make money in real estate.

 If you need more credibility in the realm of real estate that you're working in, I can't say enough about how instrumental a blog can be for this purpose.

-Building A Blog Is Easy!
+Building a Blog Is Easy!

 For a quick refresher on how to get your website online (starting from square one), this short video will show you how to:

-- Register Your Domain
+- Register your domain;

-- Install WordPress (your blogging platform)
+- Finally, install WordPress (your blogging platform).

-Once your website is online – you can build a blog in just a few minutes by following the steps in this video:If you want to use the exact same theme that I do in the video tutorial above, you can head over to the Genesis Framework Sales Page through this affiliate banner: And if you want to spruce things up even further, you can check out some of the other StudioPress Themes through this affiliate banner:
+Once your website is online, you can build a blog in just a few minutes by following the steps in this video:If you want to use the exact same theme that I do in the video tutorial above, you can head over to the Genesis Framework Sales Page through this affiliate banner: And if you want to spruce things up even further, you can check out some of the other StudioPress Themes through this affiliate banner:

-Getting The Right “Plugins”
+Getting the Right Plugins

 Genesis Is Responsive!